alexcyterski/visualizer_project/readme.md

 1. Capturing audio from the selected source (system or microphone)
 2. Processing the audio data through an analyzer node
 3. Extracting frequency data using Fast Fourier Transform (FFT)
+4. Applying various transformations and enhancements to the frequency data
-4. Rendering the frequency data as colorful bars on an HTML canvas
+5. Rendering the processed data as visualizations on an HTML canvas

 ## Project Structure